Writing Across the Curriculum

 • WAC Foundations: 60 or 90-minute workshops focused on foundational concepts for teaching (with) writing

-• WAC Primer: a 4-session learning community designed to introduce faculty to teaching the WI
+• WAC Primer: a 4-session learning community designed to introduce faculty to teaching the Writing-intensive course

 • WAC Academy: a 7-session cohort-based faculty learning community exploring the intentional integration of learning to write within disciplinary courses and curricula

-• WAC Research Incubator: a semester-long cohort-based research community focused on writing instruction
+• WAC Innovators: a semester-long cohort-based leadership community focused on writing instruction

 WAC Foundations Workshops: Fall 2025

-Our workshops offer a brief, hands-on introduction into the foundations of teaching with writing.
+Our workshops offer a brief, hands-on introduction into the foundations of teaching writing across the curriculum.

 Introduction to the Writing-intensive Course